msweet168/FLIC/README.md

 ## What is FLIC?

 FLIC, or Fantastic Light Illumination Controller, is a smart home device that uses IR LED lights to control an assortment of smart home devices, specifically IR lights.
+In order to run FLIC, the IR remote library is required (linked below)

 ## How it works